bakouze/g-boulanger/content/blog/20250623_atomic_habits.md

 keywords = ["Atomic Habits review", "James Clear habits", "how to build better habits", "small daily improvements", "habit stacking", "identity-based habits", "decision fatigue", "habit tracking", "personal development routines", "book that changed my life", "self-improvement through habits", "marginal gains", "long-term change strategy", "productivity habits", "running and cycling consistency", "how to become more consistent"]
 +++

 A few years ago, I stumbled upon a book that ended up shaping who I am today: *Atomic Habits* by James Clear.
-It didn’t just change how I think — it changed what I *do*, every single day.
+It didn’t just change how I think, it changed what I *do*, every single day.

-This book helped me become more active and consistent — in running, cycling, reading, and many other small routines that now shape my daily life.
+This book helped me become more active and consistent in running, cycling, reading, and many other small routines that now shape my daily life.
 But more importantly, it shifted the way I think about change.
 It taught me that meaningful transformation doesn’t come from radical overnight overhauls, but from **small, consistent, incremental improvements**.
 Here's a breakdown of some key ideas that stuck with me and how they've played a role in my own habits.

 ---

 ## Why Habits Matter: The Power of Automating the Small Stuff

-Clear argues that **habits are mental shortcuts** — actions we repeat enough to perform without thinking.
+Clear argues that **habits are mental shortcuts**, actions we repeat enough to perform without thinking.
 And that’s incredibly powerful.
 By automating the small things, we free up mental energy for what really matters.

 ### Decision Fatigue is Real